software-mansion/react-native-svg/README.md

 This example shows a <G> element defined inside a [&lt;Defs&gt;](#defs) element.
 This makes the <G> invisible unless referenced by a <Use> element.

-Before the <G> element can be referenced, it must have an ID set on it via its id attribute.
+Before the <G> element can be referenced, it must have an ID set on it via its id prop.
 The <Use> element references the <G> element via its `href` prop.
 Notice the # in front of the ID in the prop value.

 The <Use> element specifies where to show the reused shapes via its x and y props.
 Notice that the shapes inside the <G> element are located at 0,0.
 That is done because their position is added to the position specified in the <Use> element.